Fractional CFO: What They Do and When to Hire One

 That’s not to say that there aren’t also drawbacks of an interim vs. a permanent CFO, but they tend to be a much more impactful solution than someone who only engages with your business for a few hours per month.

 An interim CFO is typically more engaged, provides a deeper understanding and is committed full-time.
+An interim CFO steps in to stabilize financial operations and address more immediate, hands-on challenges.

 This deeper involvement brings with it process improvements, better cash flow management and strategic partnership benefits to CEOs, Scott says.